amadeus4dev/amadeus-java/README.md

 ## Initialization

-The client can be initialized directly.
+The client can be initialized directly:

 ```java
 //Initialize using parameters